terrylinooo/wp-mathjax/README.txt

 == Screenshots ==

 1. Choose a MathJax syntax block.
+2. Fill in your TeX syntax in the editor.
-2. Fill in your MathJax syntax in the editor.
+2. Fill in your MathML syntax in the editor.

 == Copyright ==